Accorata/StellarisModding/CriminalWorlds/Description.md

 [h2] Features [/h2]

-18 crime events (with varied changes based on government) 2 homelessness
+20 crime events (with varied changes based on government) 2 homelessness
 5 anomaly events ...
-2 special projects,
+3 special projects, 1 relic

+Prividing an array of new planet modifiers, new jobs, new armies, and a new relic.

-18 modifiers
+19 modifiers
-1 army, 5 jobs
+1 army, 6 jobs

 [h2] Contact [/h2]